HSodhani/TechBot.ai/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests with your enhancements.

-## About ChatBot.ai
+## About TechBot.ai
-ChatBot.ai leverages advanced AI techniques to provide insightful and actionable responses, aiming to enhance user experience through technology.
+TechBot.ai leverages advanced AI techniques to provide insightful and actionable responses, aiming to enhance user experience through technology.
 It's a versatile tool for anyone looking to explore AI capabilities in conversation management.